diem/dip/dips/dip-0.md

 if the email address is not given.

-### `discussions-to` header
+### `issue' header

-While a DIP is a draft, a `discussions-to` header will indicate the URL where the DIP is being discussed.
-As mentioned above, the Diem Community Discourse is the preferred location for DIP discussions.
+The issue will indicate the URL for the GitHub issue where the DIP is being discussed.

-No `discussions-to` header is necessary if the DIP is being discussed privately with the author.

-As a single exception, `discussions-to` cannot point to GitHub pull requests.

 ### `type` header